TobiasPSP/doneland_sources/DC-DC-Converter/readme.md

 In *AC* circuits, transformers are used to transform one voltage into another using *magnetic fields*.
 This does not work for *DC* though.

-*DC-DC Converters* are circuits that take a given *DC* voltage and convert it to a different voltage.
+For *DC*, to change the voltage you use electronic circuits that take a given *DC* voltage and convert it to a different *DC* voltage.

 Typically, *DC-DC Converters* accept a wide range of input voltages and convert it to a precise output voltage.
 For example, a *DC-DC Converter* can accept a wide range of input voltages from a car battery (12V) to a 9V block battery, and convert the input voltage to *5V* or *3.3V* required to run a microcontroller.

 <details>